1) What is the legal framework governing bribery in Romania?

 The main piece of legislation covering bribery is the Criminal Code, passed through Law no. 286/2009.
-Anticorruption Law no. 78/2000 (Anticorruption Law) defines aggravated forms of bribery offences as well as other corruption or similar offences.
+Anticorruption Law no. 78/2000 (Anticorruption Law) defines aggravated forms of bribery offenses as well as other corruption or similar offenses.

 - Taking a bribe (art.
 289 of the Criminal Code);

 - Giving a bribe (art.
 290 of the Criminal Code);

 - Bribery by or in connection with arbiters or arbitral tribunal members (art.
 293 of the Criminal Code);

 - Bribery by or in connection with foreign officials (art.
 294 of the Criminal Code); and

 - Bribery between private persons (art.
 297 of the Criminal Code).

 4) What is the jurisdictional reach of the legal framework?